To be clear, it’s in no particular order

 The Wire – one maverick and one steady eddy, both with standard issue willies in their underpants, so far so “yeah okay I get it”, but The Wire operates on a higher plane.
 A plane so high that you, nor anyone, truly understands it.
 It’s way up there, up with the sparrows, sitting on the phone lines, singing to the moon.
 There’s a sprawling cast of millions, mostly also with willies.
 But some without.

-Fame – an offshoot of the hard-hitting movie about wide-eyed young fucktards going to acting school and dance academy, there’s a teacher played by an actual real-life owl.
+Fame – an offshoot of the hard-hitting movie about kids studying at performing arts college, there’s a teacher played by an actual real-life owl.
 He’s called Old Owly.

-Da Ali G Show – a heightened Tim Westwood sits in front of a confused politician/businessman and builds up to saying “Is it because I is black?” until it’s not funny anymore, which, for the sake of clarity, is never.
+Da Ali G Show – a heightened Tim Westwood sits in front of a confused politician and builds up to saying “is it because I is black?” until it’s not funny anymore, which, for the sake of clarity, is never.

 Miss Marple – bloody, grizzly murder follows Miss Marple like a lolloping tuba follows a fat guy.
 Poor dear never got around to solving the greatest mystery of all – love.
 Died a virgin.

-Heartbreak High – some guy with a shark tooth necklace and a skateboard ramp in his house turns his soul inside out to show everyone that, underneath the eyebrow piercing, he just wants to be loved, and shagged.
+Heartbreak High – some guy with a shark tooth necklace and a skateboard ramp in his house turns his soul inside out to show everyone that, underneath the eyebrow piercing, he just wants to be loved, and also shagged really well.
 The best Australian teen drama of all time.

 Blind Date – originator of the euphemistic adage “shall I get a hat?” meaning “please can I come to your wedding please?”.
 Gets marked down for featuring too many old people (all of whom, when you think about it, are now dead).